Building Chinese Web Sites using PHP

 P6.
 Visual characters on the screen

-If you decided to use UTF-8 encoding to enter Chinese characters in your HTML documents, you need to make sure that all applications mentioned in the above diagram are friendly to UTF-8 encoding.
+If you decided to use UTF-8 encoding to enter Chinese characters in your PHP scripts that generates HTML documents, you need to make sure that all applications mentioned in the above diagram are friendly to UTF-8 encoding.
 Otherwise, corrupted characters could be introduced during the transfer process and displayed on viewer's screen.

 Fortunately, most editors, PHP CGI, Web servers, TCP/IP interfaces, and Web browsers do support UTF-8 nicely.